 The assembler translates DSK assembly language source files into machine language object files for the TMS320C3x family of processors.
-Only the most essential features of an assembler have been incorporated.
+Only the most essential assembler features are incorporated.
 This is not a COFF assembler, although executable object files created by the TI TMS320 floating-point DSP assembly language tools will also load and run on the DSK.